-One of the crucial tests of a communicator is winning the approval of senior management for a recommended strategy, whether it relates to communication or more general management issues.
-A bullet proof way to present a strategy to top management and the executive committee is to work to the following formula that Jim Lukaszewski, one of the most experienced US PR consultants says is proven in use.
+One of the crucial tests of a communicator is winning the approval for a high-level recommended strategy, whether it relates to communication or more general management issues.
+A bullet proof way to present a strategy to top decision makers is to work to the following formula that Jim Lukaszewski, one of the most experienced US PR consultants says is proven in use.

 The persuasive formula for winning executive approval of your strategies